Codecademy/docs/content/cybersecurity/concepts/phishing/phishing.md

 ---
 Title: 'Phishing'
-Description: 'Phishing is a form of fraud, which aims to trick users into sharing sensitive information or personal data or download malware.'
+Description: 'Phishing is a form of fraud, which aims to trick users into sharing sensitive information or personal data or downloading malware.'
 Subjects:
   - 'Computer Science'
   - 'Cybersecurity'